sowmyagowri/Stock-Price-Prediction/README.md

 # Project-Team-6
 ## Stock Price Prediction

-#### A web based product using machine learning models to predict future values of stock market based on the historical values.
+A web based product using machine learning models to predict future stock values based on the historical values.

 ## Machine learning models used:
 1. Keras - tensorflow